juju4/ansible-mig/README.md

 ## Troubleshooting & Known issues

+* Idempotence: NOK because of
+ - go get (x2)
+ - some rabbitmq module tasks (x4)
+ - force restart of some service else handlers seems to miss it (x3)

 * memory
-Ensure you have enough memory and swap available
+Ensure you have enough memory and swap available.
+On vagrant 512M+swap or 1024M seems to be fine.

-* ansible: go and rabbitmq not idempotent

 * mig-scheduler not starting
 ```